bitcoin-teleport/teleport-transactions/README.md

 * How long to wait between funding txes
 * The bitcoin amount in the coinswap

-In this protocol its always important to as much as possible avoid DOS attack opportunities, especially against makers.
+In this protocol it's always important to as much as possible avoid DOS attack opportunities, especially against makers.

 ### Protocol between takers and makers